 But as someone who had only travelled a little bit and will probably always be limited to visiting only a few of the many, many, many places I dream about, I believe that there are still words left to be written about the roads well-travelled.
 Because if your opportunities and resources for travelling are limited, one tends to want to see first-hand those most ‘common’ sites you always see in movies and on TV.

 Naturally your walk in the Bog Nature Trial in the Soomaa National Park in Estonia would make grand dinner conversation.
-Of course you would first have to orientate your guests on a map to where Estonia is!
+Of course you would first have to show your guests on a map where Estonia is!
 Or imagine telling you bird watching friends about you seeing one of the last Great Indian Bustard nests in India?
 And obviously, you can’t go wrong with showing off your photos taken from Uhuru and Kibo peaks on Mount Kilimanjaro, because even if it had become a bit of fashionable trip to do these days, you can still get away with it under the ‘adventurous’ label.
-You will after all be only one of about 22 500 people in the world who did it this year in comparison to the millions who have travelled to London to see old Buckingham Palace!
+You will after all be only one of about 22 500 people in the world who did it this year – in comparison to the millions who have travelled to London to see old Buckingham Palace!
 Yawn…

 Us normal people of limited resources are satisfied to see the Eiffel and Wailing Wall or the Tower Bridge or the Big Ben or the Colosseum or maybe even the beautiful blue roofs of Mykonos and Santorini (instead of a less visited Greek islands with rarer stones to see).
 We are quite okay with it if we can only visit one of those magnificent places we see in movies and on TV programs in our lifetime.
 And when we watch a movie or TV again and we recognise one of those places and know that we had been there and that our feet walked where so many others have walked before – the fortunate and the unfortunate, the famous and the not-famous, the conqueror and the loser, the adventurer and the… us – we will feel thankful and privileged.
 Just because we were given the opportunity to see it with our own eyes.